History of North Carolina: Pre-colonial history

 The earliest discovered human settlements in what eventually became North Carolina are found at the Hardaway Site near the town of Badin in the south-central part of the state.
 Radiocarbon dating of the site has not been possible.
 But, based on other dating methods, such as rock strata and the existence of Dalton-type spear points, the site has been dated to approximately 8000 BCE, or 10,000 years old.

 Spearpoints of the Dalton type continued to change and evolve slowly for the next 7,000 years, suggesting a continuity of culture for most of that time.
 During this time, the settlement was scattered and likely existed solely on the hunter-gatherer level.
 Toward the end of this period, there is evidence of settled agriculture, such as plant domestication and the development of pottery.

 From 1000 BCE until the time of European settlement, the time period is known as the "Woodland period".
 Permanent villages, based on settled agriculture, were developed throughout the present-day state.
 By about 800 CE, towns were fortified throughout the Piedmont region, suggesting the existence of organized tribal warfare.
 An important site of this late-Woodland period is the Town Creek Indian Mound, an archaeologically rich site occupied from about 1100 to 1450 CE by the Pee Dee people of the South Appalachian Mississippian culture.

 The Native Peoples of North Carolina

-North Carolina was home to several distinct cultural groups.
-Along the east coast were the Chowanoke, or Roanoke, and Croatan nations, Algonquian speaking people.
+North Carolina was home to many distinct nations.
+Along the east coast were the Algonquian Chowanoke, Roanoke, and Croatan nations.
 The Chowanoke lived north of the Neuse River and the Croatan south of it.
-They had (along with the Powhatan, Piscataway & Nanticoke further north) adopted a governing system by which there would be a largely patriarchal society living under the rule of several local chiefs who all answered to a single, higher ruling chief and formed a council with him to discuss political affairs.
-This was different from the more common Algonquian approach, which was a more loosely organized style of governing, without a true full-time government.
-The Chowanoke became protected by English colonists in the late 17th century, but dissolved completely in the 19th century.
-Their descendants reformed during the 21st century.
-In the 18th century, the Croatan and several local Siouan groups would merge to form the Lumbee, who still exist in the state to this day.
-Apparently there was also a long-standing debate dating to at least the 1970s, as to whether the Croatan had ever actually existed.
-In this case, much of their assumed lands would have been claimed by Eastern Siouan tribes.
-As the Powhatan started to dissolve due to encroaching, some tribes—like the Machapunga, broke away and migrated south to live among the Chowanoke.
+They had (along with the Powhatan, Piscataway & Nanticoke further north) adopted a governing system by which they would be governed by a Weroance and their council of advisors who formed a council with him to discuss political affairs.
+The Chowanoke were protected by English colonists in the late 17th century, but dissolved completely in the 19th century.
+As the Powhatan Confederacy started to dissolve due to encroaching settlers, some tribes like the Machapunga, broke away and migrated south to live among the Chowanoke.